Nancy Bird Walton: Early life

 Born in Kew, New South Wales, Australia on 16 October 1915 as Nancy Bird, she was educated at Brighton College, Manly.
 Bird wanted to fly almost as soon as she could walk.
 As a teenager during the Depression in Australia, Nancy Bird found herself in the same position as many other children of the time, leaving school at 13 to assist her family.
 In 1933, at the age of 18, her passion drove her to take flying lessons.
 Sir Charles Kingsford Smith, who was the first man to fly across the mid-Pacific, had just opened a pilots' school near Sydney, and she was among his first pupils.
-Most women who learned to fly did so for recreation, but Bird planned to fly for a living, which had never been achieved by a women before.
+Most women who learned to fly did so for recreation, but Bird planned to fly for a living, which had never been achieved by a woman before.

 Aviation career

-When she was awarded a commercial pilot's licence at the age of 19, through a legacy of A£200 from a great aunt, plus money loaned from her father (which she paid back), Bird bought her first aircraft, a de Havilland Gipsy Moth.
+When she was awarded a commercial pilot's licence at the age of 19, through a legacy of £A200 from a great aunt, plus money loaned from her father (which she paid back), Bird bought her first aircraft, a de Havilland Gipsy Moth.
 Soon after, Bird and her friend, Peggy McKillop, took off on a barnstorming tour, dropping in on country fairs and giving joyrides to people who had never seen an aircraft before, let alone a female pilot.

 While touring, Bird met Reverend Stanley Drummond.
 He wanted her to help set up a flying medical service in outback New South Wales.
 In 1935, she was hired to operate the service, named the Royal Far West Children's Health Scheme.
 Bird's own Gipsy Moth was used as an air ambulance.
 She bought a better-equipped aircraft and began covering territory, including Queensland, not yet reached by the Royal Flying Doctor Service of Australia.
 She told others that it was rewarding but lonely work.

 In 1936, Nancy Bird entered an air race from Adelaide to Brisbane, and won the Ladies' Trophy.
 In 1938, she decided to have a long break from flying.
 A Dutch airline company (KLM) invited her to do some promotional work in Europe, where she stayed for a couple of years.
 She returned to Australia soon after World War II broke out.
 She began training women in skills needed to back up the men flying in the Royal Australian Air Force.

 In 1950, she founded the Australian Women Pilots' Association (AWPA), where she remained president for five years.
+In 1958, she decided to return to flying after a hiatus of over twenty years.
 Nancy-Bird Walton became Patron of the AWPA in 1983, following the death of Lady Casey, the original Patron.
-In 1958, she decided to return to flying after a hiatus of over twenty years.
+Walton purchased Lady Casey's Cessna 180 which had been named Lady Casey by Baron Casey.